 Address: 5 Plaza Gala-Salvador Dalí, 17600 Figueres

-Near the Cap de Creus Natural Park, Cadaqués is a beautiful spot on the Costa Brava coastline 170 kilometers from Barcelona.
-The rugged and rocky shoreline features gorgeous hidden beaches and quiet coves, surrounded by a pristine natural environment.
-Although the beaches in this area are not completely sandy (many are gravelly), they offer a lovely setting and calm waters.
-With its whitewashed houses hugging a sheltered bay, the historic quarter of Cadaqués has a distinct Mediterranean seaport ambience.
+Near the Cap de Creus Natural Park, Cadaqués is an enchanting village on the Costa Brava coastline (170 kilometers from Barcelona).
+With its whitewashed houses hugging a sheltered bay, the Old Town of Cadaqués has the distinctive ambience of a Mediterranean seaport.
 The village has charmed artists for decades and still offers a vibrant cultural scene, with many art galleries and museums.

 Address: Monasterio de Poblet, 43448 Vimbodi